dzhang32/autorecipes/README.md

 ## Usage

 The below example gives a taste of `autorecipes`.
-If you would like to sink your teeth into a more detailed overview, please head over to the [vignette](https://dzhang32.github.io/autorecipes/articles/autorecipes.html).
+If you would like to sink your teeth into a more detailed overview, head over to the [vignette](https://dzhang32.github.io/autorecipes/articles/autorecipes.html).

 ``` r